We all have an innate love for fighting no matter what age group we belong to.

 $100,000 (estimated)

-Chen is a Kung Fu student who goes to Shanghai for his marriage, only to return to find his master killed by the local Japanese Dojo.
+"Fist of Fury" follows Chen, a devoted Kung Fu student who travels to Shanghai for his wedding, only to discover his master has been killed by members of the local Japanese dojo.

 ActionComedy